liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/03-creating-and-managing-pages.markdown

 you can send a sitemap to some search engines so they can crawl your site.
 It uses the sitemap protocol, which is an industry standard.
 You can publish your site to Yahoo or Google and their web crawlers will use the sitemap to index your site.
-Liferay Portal makes this very simple for administrators by generating the sitemap XML for all public web sites.
+Liferay makes this very simple for administrators by generating the sitemap XML for all public web sites.

 By selecting one of the search engine links, the sitemap will be sent to them.